andreasonny83/RhythmicExcellence/README.md

 You can test this using a ssh client, e.g. `ssh myuser@destinationserver`.
 If you cannot connect at all, you may need to set up the SSH server or resolve firewall/network issues.

-If a password is requested when you log in, you may need to set up SSH keys.
+If a password is required when you log in, you may need to set up SSH keys.
 [GitHub has a good tutorial](https://help.github.com/articles/generating-an-ssh-key/) on creating these (follow steps 1 through 3).
 You will need to add your public key to ~/.ssh/authorized_keys on the destination server as the deployment user (append on a new line).

 ## WordPress as a submodule

 This project uses WordPress as a git submodule which is super handy and helps keep your structure more modular.
-You can even update WordPress straight from git with a quick `git fetch && git checkout 4.4.1` which helps for consistency across environments and between developers.
+You can simply switch between different WordPress versions from Git with

+    git checkout <WordPress version>

+    eg.
+    git checkout 4.4.2

-Wordpress should already present in your project directory as a submodule.
+Wordpress should be already present in your project directory as a submodule.
 Reach the WP folder with `cd wordpress` and fetch all the latest tags with `git fetch --tags && git tag`.
-Now you can simply select the WordPress version you want to run in your project with `git checkout {version_number}` (eg. `git checkout 4.1.1`)
+Now you can simply select the WordPress version you want to run in your project with `git checkout {version_number}` (eg. `git checkout 4.4.2`)

-## File structure

-For Capistrano to be most effective you need to keep all your WordPress files in the repo.
-Core files, plugins, and all.
-The best (and cleanest) way to do this is to sit your WordPress core in it's own directory and using a custom content folder for uploads, themes and plugins.

-    /config/deploy.rb
-    /config/deploy/prod.rb
-    /config/deploy/stage.rb
-    /content/plugins/
-    /content/themes/
-    /content/uploads/
-    /wordpress/
-    /lib/
-    /lib/capistrano/tasks/check_write_permissions.rake
-    /lib/capistrano/tasks/clean_folder.rake
-    /lib/capistrano/tasks/create_symlink.rake
-    /lib/capistrano/tasks/file_permissions.rake
-    .gitignore
-    Capfile
-    dev.config.php
-    Gemfile
-    Gemfile.lock
-    index.php
-    wp-config.php

-Your uploads directory should be git ignored as you don't want to version control or deploy them.

 ## Project Settings

-Great, now you're almost ready for rendering our WordPress website.
+Great, now you're almost ready for rendering your WordPress website.

 First we need a database.
 Create or clone your local database and configure your `dev.config.php` with your settings.

-`dev.config.php` will be only use on your local environment and won't we deploy to your server folder.
+`dev.config.php` will be only used on your local environment and won't we deploy to your server folder.
+We already mentioned that inside the `.gitignore` file for you :sunglasses:

-In the `wp-settings.php` we already set some constants to a default value like `DB_CHARSET`, `DB_COLLATE` and `WPLANG`.
-Feel free to edit this file as you prefer.
+Inside `wp-config.php` we already set some constants to a default value like `DB_CHARSET`, `DB_COLLATE` and `WPLANG`.
+Feel free to edit this file with your custom settings.
 In the same file, there is a section called `Custom Directory`, here we tell WordPress our new file structure.
 We also try to include a `config.php`.
 This will contain your server database configuration and will be stored inside your server `shared` folder from where Capistrano will create a symlink inside your project folder so you don't need to do it manually.

 Now, if you have correctly configured your database and your `dev.config.php` you should be able to run your local environment using some PHP and MySQL tool like MAMP.

+#### Be careful

+We already defined a `.httaccess` sample file for you to use.
+Because the `RewriteBase` is set to `/`, your website is not supposed to run from a subfolder (eg. localhost or www.mywebsite.com).
+If your website is hosted on a subfolder like `localhost:8888/my_wordpress_website/` or `www.mywebsite.com/my_wordpress_website` you will need to change your `.httaccess` file defining your correct address.

 ## Capistrano